githubssd/Pytorch-fastai-and-kaggle/README.md

 ## This repository has codes for the competitions I participated in kaggle
 ### The name of the files are based on the competitions on kaggle and if you want to know more about the code, files are in .ipynb format explaining almost everything

- And if you find any bug or want to ask sometthing, just ask me here or on [twitter](https://twitter.com/off_scripted)
+ And if you find any bug or want to ask something, just ask me here or on [twitter](https://twitter.com/off_scripted)

  #### You can find the data for these competitions on [kaggle](https://kaggle.com)